 No, I understand that.
 Really understanding the form you’re working in, so you can break out of that form with intention

-Yes, often we see a piece, that wants to say A, but the form is unintentionally saying B. Which also is an interesting outcome, but growing awareness about it seems to be important.
+Yes, often we see a piece that wants to say A, but the form is unintentionally saying B. This is also an interesting outcome, but growing awareness of this seems to be important.

 Hyung Seok Jeon is a multi-disciplinary theatre maker from South Korea, based in NYC.
 He is focusing on inviting video cameras on to stage performances.
 More info can be found: www.hyung-seok.com